Kidney (living organ) donation

 What we do

-The ACLT team provides personal support to everyone who signs up.
+ACLT provides personal support to everyone who signs up.
 We’ll consult with you before you join the register to make sure you’re ready.
 Then we’ll be with you every step of the way, from your first meetings with the NHS to the final surgery – and we’ll guide you through aftercare too.

 To meet and talk things through you can book a no-strings consultation with us, by emailing email@example.com.